 |Smolt behaviour in intake reservoir|

 The work focused on the reservoir (CNRS, SWECO, NTNU), the bypassed river reach with the fishway (NTNU) and the junction of the hydropower plant tunnel outlet and the river (TUM, SWECO, NTNU).
 A telemetry study with smolt covered even a larger area including a stretch of the river upstream the reservoir and the downstream area until the bay of Örnsköldsvik (INBO).
-Scenario modelling applying different mitigation measures in a Bayesian network will all these areas (SINTEF).
+Scenario modelling applying different mitigation measures in a Bayesian network have been applied to show cost-effective ways of mitigating negative impacts (SINTEF).
+The hydropower scheduling model SHOP has been applied to show the lost or gained income from power production with different scenarios of releasing eFlows (SINTEF).

 ADCP was used to map the bathymetry of the reservoir, serving as input for hydrodynamic modelling.
 Combined with telemetry study of smolts, it is clear that the current configuration of a floating debris collector and a guidance device actually prevents smolts from finding a safe downstream migration pathway.
 The telemetry study shows that only 1 smolt managed to find a safe way for downstream migration when released in the bypass section just below the dam.
 The one-hour release of water to the bypassed reach of river twice a week, do not reach the confluence of the hydropower plant outlet and the river within an hour, and the attraction effect is not very clear.
 Water velocities seem to be too low to allow migration into bypassed reach without additional release of water.
-Detailed measurements of water velocities by ADV, and the use of drones and the Structure-for-motion-method to create bathymetry was used to validate the new double-averaging method of hydrodynamic modelling in 3D.
+Detailed measurements of water velocities by ADV, and the use of drones and the Structure-from-motion-method to create bathymetry was used to validate the new double-averaging method of hydrodynamic modelling in 3D.
+The study to include costs of lost power production showed that it would be more efficient to release eFlow during 2 hours at night time instead of releasing it twice during 1 hour per week.

 picture rights: © Wolf-Dietrich Marchand, Markus Förster, Sweco